What Is MLOps and How to Leverage It for Your Machine Learning Projects

 1. Data preparation

-Data preparation is critical to the success of your machine learning models.
-It's about getting your data in shape so your model can learn from it effectively.
+Data preparation is the first (and arguably most overlooked) step in the MLOps journey.
 This includes data collection, as well as cleaning and transforming the data to make it suitable for model training.

 Best practices for data preparation